 Strong legal representation could help ensure that your rights are protected throughout any criminal proceedings you may be involved in.
 A practiced Defense Attorney at Leifert & Leifert could work tirelessly to investigate your circumstances and assess the best application of a defense in your case.

-The First Steps in a Criminal Case
+What are the First Steps in a Criminal Case?

 Criminal cases typically begin when a Court finds probable cause to issue a warrant for a person’s arrest, or issues a notice for someone to appear in Court on criminal charges.
 Following an arrest, Law Enforcement Officers book the person in the local jail, where they may have a monetary bond set for their release, depending on the nature of the charges.
 If you were not able to bond out immediately, you would first make an appearance before a Judge to have your bond amounts reviewed.

 An Arraignment involves entering a formal plea to the criminal charges, which will either be guilty, not guilty, or no contest.
 Sometimes, Defendants will appear at this Hearing, but other times their Attorney will enter a written plea on their behalf.
 At this stage in the criminal proceedings, it can be important to have an experienced Jupiter Criminal Attorney advocate on your behalf.

 It is up to the Prosecutor to review all arrests and determine whether to file formal charges.
 If they decide that there is sufficient evidence, formal criminal charges will be filed with the Court in the form of an Information.
 If the Prosecutor decides not to file formal charges, however, the case is over.